MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 - Brand info (logo) of New Tab Page (NTP) is now pulled from MS Graph.
 If you only configure brand logo in the Intune portal, you must also configure it in the Azure portal.
 For more information, see [Add company branding - Basics](/azure/active-directory/fundamentals/how-to-customize-branding#basics).

 - InPrivate mode can be managed by Mobile Device Management (MDM) Policy setting for [InPrivateModeAvailability](/deployedge/microsoft-edge-mobile-policies#inprivatemodeavailability).

+## Version 1116.0.1938.53: August 21, 2023

+Fixed various bugs and performance issues for Android.

 ## Version 115.0.1901.187: July 27, 2023